 Call the Mississippi County Collector's Office at (573)683-2146, Ext: 2234, they will be happy to answer your questions.
 Or, if you prefer, come by the office and we will help you through the process.

 Once a sales tax number is obtained bring it in, along with a business or personal check for $25.00, to the Collector's Office.

 Your state sales tax number must be included on the application.
 If you need more information regarding state sales taxes, please contact the Missouri Department of Revenue in Jefferson City (573)-751-5860.

 Your validated license will be mailed to you at the address included on the application.

 A Merchant's License is issued for the calendar year January 1st thru December 31st

 A business with more than one permanent location is required to obtain a separate license for each place of business

 A county issued Merchant's License is in addition to any city or other local business license you may have

 Delinquent Land Certificate Tax Sale

-The tax sale is held annually on the fourth Monday in August commencing at 10:00 a.m. at the entrance of the Mississippi County Courthouse.
+The tax sale is held annually on the fourth Monday in August commencing at 10:00 a.m. at the west entrance of the Mississippi County Courthouse.